Arranging a Funeral or Cremation Service in Washington

 Natural and Green Burial Alternatives in Washington

-Washington has been a progressive state in terms of more environmentally-friendly disposition alternatives.
-On May 21, 2019, Governor Inslee signed SB 5001 Concerning Human Remains into law, legalizing alkaline hydrolysis (aquamation) and “natural organic reduction” (NOR), which is a form of contained recomposition.
+Washington has been a progressive state in terms of more environmentally friendly disposition alternatives.
+On May 21, 2019, Governor Inslee signed SB 5001 Concerning Human Remains into law, legalizing alkaline hydrolysis (aquamation) and “natural organic reduction” (NOR), a form of contained recomposition.

 There are also five natural burial cemeteries in Washington.
 Check out our Green Burials section.